jennuin-perl/ai-robotics-ml-systems/README.md

 ---

+### Computer Vision–Based Sports Analytics & Broadcast Perception
+Enablement supporting large-scale **computer vision models trained on image and video data from professional sports environments**, designed to power real-time analytics, visualization, and predictive insights.

+These systems relied on **millions of still images, recorded games, and live video streams** to train models capable of understanding complex, fast-moving scenes involving players, officials, equipment, and field geometry.

+---

+### Visual Perception & Annotation Scope
+Model training focused on comprehensive visual understanding of the game environment, including:

+- Player identification and role classification
+- Recognition of game actions (e.g., runs, passes, kicks, catches)
+- Detection of play boundaries, start/stop events, and transitions
+- Identification of field layout and geometry:
+  - Yard lines (single-yard and five-yard increments)
+  - End zones and boundaries
+  - Hash marks and spatial reference points
+- Classification of participants and entities:
+  - Players, officials, staff
+  - Field equipment and markers
+  - Spectators and non-play actors

+This enabled models to learn **both spatial structure and temporal flow** of live gameplay.

+---

+### Video-Based Computer Vision & Temporal Labeling
+Enablement included **video annotation and temporal labeling**, such as:

+- Marking the start and end of plays
+- Classifying play types and movement sequences
+- Tracking player and object motion across frames
+- Supporting downstream analytics and visualization pipelines

+Over time, trained models progressed to **automatically identifying and labeling entities and actions**, generating bounding boxes and overlays directly in video outputs.

+---

+### Global Data Enablement & Quality Assurance
+My role centered on **data enablement, training, and quality governance**, including:

+- Training distributed data annotation teams across multiple regions
+- Teaching foundational domain knowledge required for accurate labeling (game rules, roles, field design, and play structure)
+- Establishing annotation standards and consistency guidelines
+- Training QA teams to evaluate data integrity, accuracy, and completeness
+- Performing quality audits on labeled data batches
+- Retraining annotators and QA reviewers when data quality thresholds were not met

+Only **validated, high-integrity data batches** were approved for handoff to engineering teams for model retraining and iteration.

+---

+### Iterative Model Expansion
+As with other computer vision systems, model capability improved through **incremental expansion of labeled data**, including:

+- Additional play types and formations
+- Expanded role and entity classifications
+- Increased diversity of visual conditions and camera angles

+Each iteration strengthened model generalization and accuracy, enabling more reliable real-time perception and analytics.

+---

+### Operational Impact
+These computer vision systems enabled:

+- Automated visual understanding of complex sports environments
+- Scalable analytics across massive volumes of video data
+- Real-time visual overlays and perception-driven outputs
+- Reduced manual analysis through ML-powered detection and classification

+This work supported **broadcast-grade visualization and predictive analytics** through robust, high-quality computer vision pipelines.

+---

 ### Iterative Model Expansion & Validation
 As with other CV and ML systems, model accuracy was improved through **incremental expansion of labeled data**, including: